walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-This signifies that the first full codon starts at the third nucleotide in the alignment.
-This will create three rows in the partitions panel.
+This signifies that the first full codon starts at the third nucleotide in the alignment, and will create three rows in the partitions panel.

+### Linking or unlinking models

-You will have to re-link the tree and clock models across the three partitions (and name them `tree` and `clock` respectively) before continuing to the next step.
+You will have to link the tree and clock models across the three partitions (and name them `tree` and `clock` respectively) before continuing to the next step.
+To achieve this goal, you need to select all three partitions first, and respectively click the button `Link Clock Models` and `Link Trees`.
 The partition panel should now look something like this:

 <figure>
 	<a name="fig:BEAUti\_partition"></a>